Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Nash-Bargaining-Based Models

-{\bf 3)} The {\em separable, piecewise-linear concave Arrow-Debreu Nash bargaining one-sided matching market}, abbreviated {\em 1SAD}, is analogous to 1LAD, with the difference that each agent has a separable, piecewise-linear concave utility function, hence generalizing the linear utility functions specified in 1LAD.
+This model is analogous to 1LAD, with the difference that each agent has a separable, piecewise-linear concave utility function, hence generalizing the linear utility functions specified in 1LAD.
 Economists model {\em diminishing marginal utilities} via concave utility functions.
 Since we are in a fixed-precision model of computation, we have considered separable, piecewise-linear concave (SPLC) utility functions.
+We next define these functions in detail.